Synthetixio/synthetix-docs/content/contracts/source/contracts/FeePool.md

 Stores [fee period information](#feeperiod) for the last three weeks, from newest to olders.

 `recentFeePeriods[0]` is always the current fee period, which is modified by ongoing issuance and fee activity.
-Fees cannot be claimed from the current period, only from the closed period at index `1` which is all the fees and rewards accrued in the previous fee period ( aka week).
+Fees cannot be claimed from the current period, only from the closed period at index `1` which is all the fees and rewards accrued in the previous fee period (week).

 **Type:** `FeePeriod[FEE_PERIOD_LENGTH] public`